g-rden/flashcards.sh/README.md

 # flashcards.sh

-A (POSIX compliant?)
-Shell script for learning flashcards
+A POSIX compliant (I think) Shell script for learning flashcards

 # Prerequisites
 Make the script executable: e.g. `chmod a+x flashcards.sh`.
 See example.txt for how the flashcards files are structured.